-Taking a cue from the phenomenon of show cooking, where the consumption of food – strangely – becomes a celebrated spectacle, we envisioned an insect show kitchen where customers would be shown the process from flash freezing the insects to the finished dish.
-7 dishes were developed in parallel with the cooking machine.
+→ Taking a cue from the phenomenon of show cooking, where the consumption of food – strangely – becomes a celebrated spectacle, we envisioned an insect show kitchen where customers would be shown the process from flash freezing the insects to the finished dish.
+7 dishes & a cooking machine were developed.

 Although it would have environmental advantages – the most relevant ones amongst them being the low amount of water required to produce 1kg of protein and the rapid rate of reproduction – many people find the thought of eating insects repulsive.
 To move insect food in a familiar environment, the cliche-heavy show-cooking experience «La Nourriture du Futur» was invented.